|Boone County, 1899||Boone County, 1935

 from a 1940 magisterial

 Boone County was the 35th county formed in Kentucky.
 The law enacting Boone County was passed on December 13, 1798.
 The county was formed on June 1, 1799 from Campbell County.
 Its boundaries are unchanged since March 10, 1870.
 It has an area of 246.2 square miles, making it the 87th largest of Kentucky's 120 counties.
+It's undergone these boundary changes.

 In 1876, the R. L. Polk Company published The Kentucky State Gazetteer and Business Directory, which listed information about virtually every town in Kentucky.
 The listings from Boone County are these: